mirhossainakash/transactionApp/README.md

 Make sure your Laravel application is running locally on `http://localhost:8000` or adjust the URL accordingly if you are using a different port or domain.

-When making requests in Postman, set the appropriate HTTP method (POST for creating resources, PATCH for updating resources), specify the URL, provide necessary parameters, and add headers as required.
-For the `X-Mock-Status` header, set it according to the response you want to simulate in the mock API endpoint.